LeonTodorov/SelfMADpp/README.md

 The directories `<dataset_name>_lm` and `<dataset_name>_lb` contain the extracted landmarks and the corresponding labels, respectively.
 The expected paths can be adjusted in `data/data_config.yaml`.

+#### Additional training/evaluation datasets:
+- Must follow the directory structures defined above
+- Paths must be specified in `data/data_config.yaml`
+- Training datasets require precomputed **landmarks** and **labels**
+- Evaluation datasets require **cropped image inputs**
+- Landmarks, labels, and crops can be generated with the helper scripts in `utils/preprocessing`

 ## Training
 During training checkpoints and logs are saved in the path specified in `data/data_config.yaml`.
 The training script can be run with:
 ```bash